intel/supra-on-oneapi/README.md

-# This project provides you the patches to enable SUPRA on Intel GPU using oneAPI
+# This project provides you the patches to enable SUPRA on Intel GPU using Intel(R) oneAPI Base Toolkit beta07.
-## Note: Intel oneAPI is still in Beta stage, this project based on oneAPI beta07 is for reference only.
+## Note: Intel(R) oneAPI Base Toolkit is still in Beta stage, this project based on Intel(R) oneAPI Base Toolkit beta07 is for reference only.
 It should not be used for production.

 ## 1. Project Introduction
 ### (1) Envrionment setup

-Please refer to Intel oneAPI installation guide: https://software.intel.com/content/www/us/en/develop/articles/installation-guide-for-intel-oneapi-toolkits.html
+Please refer to Intel(R) oneAPI installation guide: https://software.intel.com/content/www/us/en/develop/articles/installation-guide-for-intel-oneapi-toolkits.html

-For now, please use oneAPI beta07 version. use below command to download oneAPI beta07 basekit:
+For now, please use Intel(R) oneAPI Base Toolkit beta07 version. use below command to download Intel(R) oneAPI Base Toolkit beta07:

 `wget http://registrationcenter-download.intel.com/akdlm/irc_nas/16702/l_BaseKit_b_2021.1.7.1506_offline.tar.gz`

-For oneAPI beat07, Below compute-runtime version should be installed:
+For Intel(R) oneAPI Base Toolkit beat07, Below compute-runtime version should be installed:

 `https://github.com/intel/compute-runtime/releases/tag/20.27.17231`